severalnines/docs/administration.rst

 .. image:: img/docs_notification_update.png
    :align: center

 You can disable the notification at *ClusterControl UI > Settings > General Settings > Version > untick “Check for updates”*.
 We recommend our users to keep up-to-date with the latest release once it is available.
-Details of changes in each release can be found in the `release changelog <http://support.severalnines.com/entries/21633407-ChangeLog>`_.
+Details of changes in each release can be found in the `Change Logs <#changelog.html>`_.

 Online Upgrade
 ``````````````